поля заголовка протокола в OpenFlow и Open vSwitch (protocol header fields in OpenFlow and Open vSwitch)

 for example, only one particular source IP address.

-Exact matches are written as field=
+Exact matches are written as field=value.
+The forms

 accepted for value depend on the field.